symlex/doctrine-active-record/README.md

 Usage in REST controller context
 --------------------------------

 This example shows how to work with the EntityModel in a REST controller context.
-Note how easy it is, to avoid deeply nested structures.
+Note, how easy it is to avoid deeply nested structures.
 User model and form are injected as dependencies.

     namespace App\Rest;